Erwandeb/Erwandeb/README.md

 <h1 align="center">Hi !
 Welcome on my profil !</h1>
-<h4 align="center">My name is Erwan, I'm a french developer specialised in front-end developpement with ReactJS and NodeJS </br> Passionate by the power of web, since my first website, in 2012.</h4>
+<h4 align="center">My name is Erwan, I'm a french developer specialised in front-end developpement with React and Node </br> Passionate by the power of web, since my first website, in 2012.</h4>

 ### About me: